Chinese New Zealanders: Education

-While New Zealand teachers and parents generally choose a lenient approach for children's learning, literature reveals a contrary belief and practice among Chinese immigrant parents in New Zealand, showing that they place much more value on children's academics than focusing on the playful aspects.
-They place importance in children’s diligence and studies, seeing it as a catapult for higher education and pursuing greater academic achievement.
-Chinese parents continue to uphold their Chinese Confucian cultural values and pursue academic learning for their children, while Western parents and teachers tend to follow a play and child-centered techniques.
-The findings show that different or even contradictory expectations and practices exist among Chinese immigrant parents.
-Chinese immigrant parents see education and schoolwork as the preparation, revision, and extension of children's knowledge.
-Learning is revered in Chinese culture.
+Learning is revered in Chinese culture, as in many cultures.
 It reinforces the child's overall cognitive development during their early childhood years.
 Thus a sense of family obligation acts as children's extrinsic motivation to perform well academically.

 A high value on education is placed among Chinese New Zealand families.
 Chinese New Zealanders rank the fourth highest ethnic group among Asian New Zealanders with 22 percent holding a bachelor's degree.
 Among New Zealand-born Chinese, 23 percent had obtained a degree comparable to 23% for Asian New Zealanders but nearly twice the national average of 12%.

 Employment

 Among the Asian populations, several groups had rates of labour force participation as high as, if not higher than, that of the average New Zealand population.
 The New Zealand-born Chinese population had high rates of participation, with 75 percent of Chinese New Zealanders participating in the workforce.
 Overseas-born New Zealand Chinese, who accounted for a third of the Asian population, had a labour force participation rate of 45 percent in 2001.
 Overseas-born Chinese people (86 percent) were slightly more likely to hold a qualification than Chinese people born in New Zealand (83 percent) New Zealand-born and overseas-born Chinese (47 percent and 44 percent, respectively) are working in selected white collar professions compared to 40% for the total New Zealand population and 43% for Asian New Zealanders.
 Chinese New Zealanders also register an unemployment rate lower than the national average, where overseas-born Chinese had an unemployment rate of 15% and New Zealand-born Chinese had an unemployment rate of 8%.
 Therefore, on average, the overall unemployment rate of 11.5% was lower than the total New Zealand population of 17%.

 At the 2013 census, the largest employment industries of Chinese New Zealanders were accommodation and food services (16.0%); retail trade (13.5%); professional, scientific and technical services (11.0%); manufacturing (8.8%); and health care and social assistance (7.4%).